settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 ## Core Concepts

-### Understanding JsonDocs and Transforms
+### Understanding Jsondocs and Transforms

 At its heart, the framework operates on two fundamental concepts that work together to create a complete data transformation system:

-#### **JsonDocs: The Data Containers**
+#### **Jsondocs: The Data Containers**
-Think of jsonDocs as **immutable snapshots of content** at specific points in time.
-Like taking a photograph, once an jsonDoc is created, it never changes.
+Think of jsondocs as **immutable snapshots of content** at specific points in time.
+Like taking a photograph, once an jsondoc is created, it never changes.
 This could be:

 - **A user's initial story idea** - "I want a romance story about a chef"
 - **AI-generated content** - A detailed story outline created by an AI model
 - **User-edited content** - The same outline after the user modified character names
 - **Processed data** - A script generated from the outline

-Each jsonDoc contains:
+Each jsondoc contains:
 - **The actual data** (story text, character details, etc.)
 - **Metadata** about when it was created and by what process
 - **Type information** that defines its structure and purpose

 #### **Transforms: The Change Agents**
-Transforms are **the processes that create new jsonDocs from existing ones**.
-They're like functions that take input jsonDocs and produce output jsonDocs, but with complete tracking of what happened and why.
+Transforms are **the processes that create new jsondocs from existing ones**.
+They're like functions that take input jsondocs and produce output jsondocs, but with complete tracking of what happened and why.

 The framework recognizes two fundamentally different types of transforms:

 ### **Human Transforms: When People Edit Content**

-**What they are**: Human transforms occur when a person directly edits, modifies, or derives content from existing jsonDocs through user interfaces.
+**What they are**: Human transforms occur when a person directly edits, modifies, or derives content from existing jsondocs through user interfaces.

 **How they work**:
 - User sees AI-generated content in an editing interface
 - User makes changes (edit text, select options, modify fields)
-- System creates a new "user_input" jsonDoc with the changes
+- System creates a new "user_input" jsondoc with the changes
-- The original AI-generated jsonDoc remains unchanged
+- The original AI-generated jsondoc remains unchanged
 - A human transform links the original to the edited version

 **Key characteristics**: